 Immuno-electron microscopy using anti-chicken IgM H-chain antiserum was carried out on HDAC2(-/-) mutant cells at the early stage of cultivation.
 A) Immuno-electron microscopy without saponin-treatment.
-B) \sim E) Immuno-electron microscopy with saponin-treatment.
+B) ~ E) Immuno-electron microscopy with saponin-treatment.
 Arrows P, E and S indicate positive signals of IgM H-chain proteins localized at the peri-nuclear space, endoplasmic reticulum and cell surface, respectively.
-A large amount of accumulated IgM H-chain were observed in the peri-nuclear space of all HDAC2(-/-) mutant cells at the early cultivation stage.
+Large amounts of accumulated IgM H-chain were observed in the peri-nuclear space of all HDAC2(-/-) mutant cells at the early cultivation stage.
 The figure is identical with Fig. 18 of Ref.
-193 and Fig. 8 of Ref.
+198. The figure is also identical with Fig. 18 of Refs.
+193 plus 197 and Fig. 8 of Ref.
 196. These figures were first presented in Ref.
 138.